angular/angular/aio/content/getting-started/index.md

         <code-example header="src/app/product-list/product-list.component.html" path="getting-started/src/app/product-list/product-list.component.5.html" region="app-product-alerts"></code-example>

 The new product alert component takes a product as input from the product list.
-With that input, the it shows or hides the "Notify Me" button, based on the price of the product.
+With that input, it shows or hides the "Notify Me" button, based on the price of the product.
 The Phone XL price is over $700, so the "Notify Me" button appears on that product.

 <figure>
   <img src="generated/images/guide/getting-started/product-alert-button.png" alt="Product alert button added to products over $700">